watchly/docs/docs/data-shippers/FluentD.md

 - Setup: Configure your `fluent.conf` file.
 - Inputs: Define your listeners.
 - Filters: Create a rule to allow or disallow an event.
-- Matches:Send output to **Axiom** when input data matches.
-Pair specific data from your data input within your configuration
+- Matches:Send output to **Axiom** when input data matches and pair specific data from your data input within your configuration.
-- Labels
+- Labels:

 When setting up your fluentD, the configuration file is used to connect its components.